vovkman-zz/mappit-react/README.txt

-Simple boilerplate for a React app with express that uses ES6 syntax.
+Simple boilerplate for a React app with NodeJS/express that uses ES6 syntax.